Florida Hit & Run Attorneys

 - Contact an attorney: After a hit-and-run, an attorney can help you get compensation for your injuries.
 The attorney will know what steps to take to try to locate the at-fault driver.
 If the driver cannot be found, an attorney will then help you file a claim on your Uninsured Motorist coverage.
 These claims are not always easy to prove without an attorney’s help, but they can offer a means of compensation to help you cover the costs of the crash even when the driver is unidentified.

-If you have been the victim of a Florida hit-and-run accident, contact the knowledgeable and tenacious Florida personal injury attorneys at Meldon Law for a free evaluation of your case.
+If you have been the victim of a hit & run accident, contact the knowledgeable and tenacious Florida hit & run attorneys at Meldon Law for a free evaluation of your case.